mattobrien415/blog/content/sport/sport_005.md

 First, let's see what we are trying to optimize.
 I call this the 'Non-Donut Method'.
 The Non-Donut-Method (NDM?) is pretty straightforward.
 When someone kicks you, step back:

-This is all fine and dandy, but look at the black dots.
+This is all fine and good, but could be better.
+Look at the black dots.

 You had to move your center of mass, twice.
 Once to get out of the way, and once to get back where you started.